stalj/prg-basics/05-MockTest/_debugging.md

 1. The program counts the number of vowels, but the count isn't updated correctly.
 Modify the program so that it works correctly.
 Use debugging mode to follow the program's statements step by step.

     ```python
-    s = "hello universe"
+    sentence = "hello universe"
     vowels = "aeiou"
     count = 0

-    for char in s:
+    for char in sentence:
         if char in vowels:
             count = count

     print("Vowel count:", count)  # Output is incorrect
     ```

-aaa